Call for Manuscripts

 26. In a virtual organization environment, it is author's responsibility to monitor manuscript submission process.

 27. Remember that journal's associates answering your e-mail or postal mail are not reviewers or editors.
-They can not pass any judgment or wave any submission requirements.
+They can not pass any judgment or waive any submission requirements.

 28. We do not reveal reasons for our publication decisions beyond the one stated in blind reviews.